AQIB-NAWAB/Beta-Zeonia-site/README.md

-# MERN-OneMoreStep Project
+# Beta-Zeonia-site

-#### It is a complete and fully functional OneMoreStep ecommerce store.It contains all features like login/register, cart, order tracking and payment methods.
-Moreover features include Admin Dashboard with track or products, orders, users.
-Filteration and search on the base of category and price.
+#### It is a complete and fully functional Beta-Zeonia-site.It contains all features like login/register forgot password and sending custom mails .